DNA tests may help some people find the right depression medications

 Research pharmacist, Krista Bohlen, director of personalized pharmaceutical medicine at the Avera Institute for Human Genetics, believes that genetics play a large role in how different individuals react to certain medications, but cautions doctors and patients against relying solely on this method for answers.

-According to a study conducted by the Mayo Clinic that looked at one genetic test similar to many used in hospitals ( GeneSight Pscychotropic), symptoms of depression were reduced by 70 percent compared to treatments prescribed without genetic testing.
+According to a study conducted by the Mayo Clinic that looked at one genetic test similar to many used in hospitals — GeneSight Psychotropic — symptoms of depression were reduced by 70 percent compared to treatments prescribed without genetic testing.

 While the results are striking, this technology is not a guarantee of complete resolution of depressive symptoms or medication side effects.